JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 be met and you will encounter errors.

 Also, in our environment we're going to use `docker` for the examples.
-While there are alternatives, this is the most widely adopted and simplest place to start.
+While there are alternatives, this is the most widely adopted containerization software and simplest place to start.

 Run the following to setup the prerequisite tools: